joedanz/cf-project-tracker/install/README.txt

 to projects.
 Project users can contribute to any project they have been assigned to (by an admin or project owner).

+ABOUT GOOGLE CALENDAR:
+To use Google Calendar with Project Tracker, you must enable it in the Admin and provide login credentials.
+Each Project uses it's own Calendar, which you'll need to create first using Google Calendar directly.
+You can then edit the Project Settings to select the calendar you'd like to use for that project.
+All issues, to-dos, and milestones with a due date will then publish to the corresponding Google Calendar.

 REQUIREMENTS:
 ColdFusion, BlueDragon, or Railo
 CF8/BD/Railo required for avatars